 6 Ways to Help Asperger Kids Learn Better Impulse Control

-Kids with Asperger don’t interpret vague language well, so it’s extremely important to be direct and concise when talking to them.
-Likewise, you should prepare to equip these kids with the “basics” when it comes to telling right from wrong.
-Because Asperger children usually struggle to read social cues and empathize properly, it can be hard for them to figure out how to behave.
+Children with ASD don’t understand vague language, therefore it is very important to give them clear directions and instructions while interacting with them.
+Prepare a well defined tool to teach these kids what is right and what is wrong as these kids face difficulty to understand social cues and thus it would be a little hard for them to understand how to behave in social situations.
 For example, instead of telling an Autistic child to “be good,” you’ll need to say to him, “When we go into the store, don’t touch anything unless I give you permission.”

-One of the best ways to teach kids cause and effect is to give them “points” for good behaviour.
-Allowing them to redeem these points at the end of the week for a reward, such as a material threat or extra privileges, can help them start connecting their actions with specific results threatening the future.
+In order to teach kids cause and effect, give them “points” for good behaviour.
+This acts as positive reinforcement.
+Let them redeem these points at the end every week for a reward which holds some kind of value to them.
+This will help them to connect their actions with specific results threatening the future.

-Kids with Asperger feel calmer and more in control when they have a schedule outlining each day.
-Likewise, you should let your child cross or wipe off tasks as he completes them.
-This will enhance his sense of control and give him a feeling of accomplishment.
+When a proper schedule is given to kids with Asperger, they feel calmer and more in control.
+In this way, make a proper timetable for them and make sure your child provides cross or wipe off tasks as he completes them.
+It will give him a feeling of accomplishment.

-Finally, don’t forget that assistance from a mental health professional can be an invaluable aid in teaching your child how to self-regulate.
-You and your child don’t have to navigate life with Asperger’s or HFA alone.
+Remember that you and your child are not alone.
+Guidance from a mental health professional is a valuable tool to teach your child how to self-regulate.
+You and your child do not have to go through life alone with Asperger’s or HFA.